blurryface027/VsCode-Clone/README.md

 <h1>VSCode Website Clone</h1>

-<p>This repository contains a clone of the official <a href="https://code.visualstudio.com/">Visual Studio Code website</a>, built with HTML, CSS, and JavaScript.
+<p>This repository contains a clone of the official <a href="https://code.visualstudio.com/">Visual Studio Code website</a>, built with HTML and CSS.
 The project mimics the design and functionality of the original site to enhance frontend development skills.</p>

 <p>➔ Site is Live <a href="https://blurryface027.github.io/VsCode-Clone">Click Here</a></p>